-If you're visiting during the holiday period there will be many lighted Christmas trees and buildings to see too.
+If you're visiting during the holiday period there will be many lit Christmas trees and buildings to see, too.

 San Fran also has many indoor attractions including museums such as Exploratorium, art galleries, theatres and sports games.
 The Ferry Building Marketplace food court is a fabulous place to get a meal too.

 Bonus: Winter months bring whales to the coast of San Francisco, so jump on board a whale-watching tour boat from Fisherman's Warf to try to spot them.

 Our travel tips: San Francisco doesn't experience the same near-guaranteed sunshine that you'd expect in Los Angeles or San Diego, and winter storms can bring bad weather that lasts several days or weeks.
 If the weather is nice, take advantage and head outdoors, it might not last long!

 14 hours 30 minutes from Seattle (900 miles)

 Why you should visit: You can see this famous national park in a whole new way when you experience it covered in a blanket of snow and ice.
 Miss the busy crowds and experience some solitude in this normally tourist-heavy park.

 How to get there: To reach the North Entrance - which is the only way to drive into Yellowstone during winter - follow I-90 all the way to Livingstone then turn south on US-89 which takes you all the way there.